AnimeKaizoku/SaitamaRobot/README.md

 ## Setting up the bot (Read this before trying to use!):
 Given this is a Marie Fork, its optimal that you follow the setup procedure as stated on [Marie](https://github.com/PaulSonOfLars/tgbot/blob/master/README.md)

+You can use [nssm](https://nssm.cc/usage) to install the bot as service on windows and set it to restart on /gitpull Make sure to edit the start and restart bats to your needs.
+Note: the restar bat requires that User account control is disabled.

+For queries or any issues, please open an issue ticket or visit us at [@OnePunchSupport](https://t.me/onepunchsupport)
 ## Credits
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) It was just revamped to suit an Anime centric community.
 All original credits go to him.
 Without his work, this fork would not have been possible!